Bhavik-Jikadara/Content-Generation-Workflow/README.md

 This code is a high-level conceptualization and would require adaptation to fit the actual CrewAI framework and toolset specifics.
 It illustrates how different AI agents, equipped with specialized roles and tools, can collaborate within a content creation process.
 Each agent focuses on a key area—research, writing, and SEO—streamlining the content development workflow and enhancing output quality through specialized AI-driven tasks.

 ### Objective
 Implement a content generation workflow using the Crew AI framework.
-This workflow should autonomously process input topics, conduct research, plan content, generate images, optimize for SEO, and perform final editorial checks.
+This workflow should autonomously process input topics, research, plan content, generate images, optimize for SEO, and perform final editorial checks.

 ### Tools and Frameworks:
 * Crew AI framework